 “They embraced the family as an extension of their own.
-They provided the kids with memories and experiences they will never forget – like going to the beach, seeing the Big Apple Circus, and going trick or treating – and they celebrated every important milestone with the family since they arrived – including Hayat’s birth!
+They provided the kids with memories and experiences they will never forget – like going to the beach, seeing the Big Apple Circus, and going trick-or-treating – and they celebrated every important milestone with the family since they arrived – including Hayat’s birth!
 Rekanz thinks of Barbara as a second mom.”

 —Lucia Panichella, JFS Senior Director, Programs and Partnerships

 Barbara serves on the boards of Horizons for Homeless Children, Beaver Country Day School and formerly JFS of Metrowest and The Rashi School.
 Barbara plays a number of volunteer roles in the community and has been a classroom volunteer at Horizons for Homeless Children for over 11 years.
 In addition to remaining actively involved with some of the families welcomed by the JFS Syrian Refugee Humanitarian Project, Barbara is a trustee and involved in efforts led by her family’s foundation, The Shapiro Foundation, which is focused on global refugee causes and improving the lives of the world’s most vulnerable populations.
-Prior to retiring to become a full-time parent and community volunteer, Barbara had a career in marketing and advertising.

 JFS of Metrowest to Honor Outstanding Community Leaders At 30th Annual Seize the Dream Gala on May 7, 2020